tbsv/bsh-proactive-service/README.md

 BSH Proactive Service
 ==============

-This proactive service connects the BSH simulation API with the Fitbit API.
+This proactive service interacts with the Fitbit Developer API and the BSH Simulation SDK.